Nick Fortes Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.63 team ERA that ranks 25th among all MLB pitching staffs.
+- The Nationals' 4.64 team ERA ranks 24th among all league pitching staffs.

-- Nationals pitchers combine to surrender 93 total home runs at a rate of 1.4 per game (to rank 25th in the league).
+- The Nationals rank 25th in baseball in home runs surrendered (93 total, 1.3 per game).

-- Irvin makes the start for the Nationals, his eighth of the season.
-He is 1-3 with a 6.10 ERA and 23 strikeouts through 31 2/3 innings pitched.
+- Corbin makes the start for the Nationals, his 15th of the season.
+He is 4-7 with a 4.81 ERA and 51 strikeouts in 78 2/3 innings pitched.

-- In his last appearance on Tuesday, June 6 against the Arizona Diamondbacks, the righty threw four innings, allowing four earned runs while surrendering five hits.
+- The lefty's last time out was on Wednesday against the Houston Astros, when he threw five innings, surrendering two earned runs while giving up four hits.

-- In seven games this season, the 26-year-old has put up a 6.10 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .267 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.